 Cheese in the Trap

-Cheese in the Trap is a Korean drama that aired from 2016 to 2017.
+Cheese in the Trap is a Korean drama from 2016 to 2017.
 It’s based on a popular webtoon of the same name, and it tells the story of a college student named Hong Seol who gets caught up in the world of her wealthy and successful classmate, Yoo Jung.
 The drama was a huge hit, and it’s easy to see why.

 The characters are compelling, the story is addicting, and the chemistry between the leads is undeniable.
 Those that want to understand the typical Korean college male student will find this drama fascinating.